A Clash of Kings-Chapter 17

 |Chapter chronology (All)|

-Then, Bronn informs Tyrion that Lady Tanda Stokeworth’s page has arrived with an invitation to dinner; she thinks Tyrion would be the perfect consort for her soft dimwitted daughter Lollys Stokeworth and is plying him with food.
-Tyrion tells Bronn to send his regrets.
-There is also a moneylender from Braavos wanting repayment of loans; Tyrion tells Bronn to send him to Littlefinger, who will figure out how to put him off.
-A lord from the Trident wants recompense for the destruction done to his land.
-Tyrion figures it was done by Ser Gregor Clegane, Ser Amory Lorch, or the Qohorik.
-Thinking that it might be advantageous to have one of the riverlords on their side, Tyrion tells Bronn he will make time for the man tomorrow and to give him good quarters, a meal and new boots courtesy of Joffrey.
-Some merchants have come about the shortages of food; they want protection since they are being blamed by mobs for the food shortages.
-One baker has even been killed by an angry mob.
-Tyrion asks Bronn to provide the Gold Cloaks that can be spared.
-Bronn replies that there were Gold Cloaks in the mob, and that the merchants asked to see the king.
-Tyrion thinks they are fools since Joffrey would send them off with whips and spears.
-Bronn then reports that Ser Alliser Thorne of the Night's Watch has arrived with a rotten hand; Tyrion remembers meeting him and liking him the least of anyone at The Wall.
-He states he does not want to meet with the man today and to find him a dirty cell.
+As they cross the bailey, Bronn informs Tyrion that thirty supplicants await him, including Lady Tanda Stokeworth's page with an invitation to supper.
+Lady Tanda thinks Tyrion would be the prefect consort for her soft, dimwitted daughter Lollys and is plying him with food; Tyrion tells Bronn to send his regrets.
+There is also a moneylender from Braavos wanting repayment of a loan; Tyrion orders him directed to Littlefinger, who will find a way to put him off.
+Another supplicant is a minor lordling from the Trident who wants recompense for the destruction done to his land.
+Seeing the value of a compliant river lord, Tyrion promises to make time for him tomorrow and orders him given good quarters, a meal, and new boots courtesy of King Joffrey.
+There are also many food merchants who want protection from the hungry mobs who recently roasted a baker in his own oven for overcharging.
+Tyrion suggests gold cloaks, but Bronn notes there were gold cloaks in the mob, and the merchants demand to see the king.
+Tyrion calls them fools since Joffrey would send them off with whips and spears.
+Bronn also reports that Ser Alliser Thorne of the Night's Watch has arrived with a rotten hand.
+Tyrion recalls his distaste for the man, and orders him given a dirty cell and left waiting.